Ticks and Lyme Disease

-Lyme disease is an infection caused by the bacteria Borrelia burgdorferi.
-This spiral shaped bacterium is most commonly spread by a tick bite.
+Lyme disease is an infection caused by a spiral-shaped bacterium .
+It's most commonly spread by a tick bite.
 The disease takes its name from Lyme, CT.
 This is where the illness was first identified in the U.S. in 1975.

-Lyme disease is a year-round problem.
+Lyme disease is a year-round problem in many parts of the U.S. and elsewhere.
 But April through October is generally the most active tick season.
 Cases of Lyme disease have been reported in nearly all states in the U.S. and in large areas in Europe and Asia.
 But the most common areas are the Northeast, upper Midwest, and northwestern states.

 What causes Lyme disease?

 Lyme disease is caused by bacteria that is spread to humans by tick bites.
 The ticks that carry the bacteria are: